ChrisWhealy/wasm_sha3/docs/keccak.md

 ## Indexing Convention within the Internal State Matrix

-This module follows the state array indexing convention described in section 3.1.4 of the above document
+This module follows the state array indexing convention described in section 3.1.4 of the NIST document.

 ![Indexing convention of internal state matrix](./indexing_convention.png)